cborchert/algoliasearchdemo/README.md

 Algolia search settings are set up in the `constructor` and `runAlgoliaQuery` methods of `app/javascript/app/APP.js`

-## Rake tasks

-If you ever need to repopulate the model/index from movies.json, use `rake algolia:populate_from_json`.

-## Database creation

 ## Database initialization

 Make sure to run `rails db:migrate` to initialize the Movie model correctly and then `rails db:seed` to load the default data into the Movie model.
 This will take a minute since there are almost 6000 movies by default.

+If you ever need to repopulate the model/index from movies.json, use `rake algolia:populate_from_json`.

 ## Endpoints/Routing